Portfolio Insight

 - Is this a real problem people have?

-- Will they pay for a solution?
+- Will they pay for a solution, and at what price point?

 Build a Minimum Viable Product (MVP)